cpraveen/cpraveen.github.io/comp/brew.md

 # Homebrew

 [Homebrew](https://brew.sh) is the best package manager for Mac.
-Before installing brew make sure XCode is installed.
 Nowadays, I have switched to [Spack](comp/spack.html) for installing scientific software since brew does not have all the things that I need.
 I only install a few packages from brew, see below.

 You need to install command line tools before installing packages with homebrew.
 Note that you do not need to install XCode.
 Apple's Command Line Tools can be installed on recent OS versions by running this command in the Terminal